Craig R. Miller, Founder, President, and CEO

-Having co-founded and led MZA Events for over 30 years, Craig has guided the vision, strategy, budget, message formation, and fundraising for well over 100 mass-participatory events in more than 15 cities throughout the United States that have in total generated over $400 million.
+Having co-founded and led MZA Events for over 35 years, Craig has guided the vision, strategy, budget, message formation, and fundraising for the well over 100 mass participatory events in more than 15 cities throughout the United States have total generated over $400 million.

 In recent years, Craig has become a student of Zen Buddhist meditation and is deeply grateful to his teachers everywhere.

 Bert Champagne, Event Director

 Having joined the company in 1992, Bert is longest continuously serving MZA employee.
 His skills in budget tracking, administration, and volunteer management help keep each MZA campaign running smoothly and successfully both behind the scenes and at the events themselves.
 He has risen from these ranks of staff to become one of MZA’s top fundraising, logistical, and event production experts.
 In 2018, Bert accepted his new role as the Event Director and now oversees MZA’s East Coast operations, including full production of AIDS Walk New York (the largest AIDS fundraiser in the world), and the fluid stations and mile marker installations of the NYC Marathon (the largest marathon in the world).